Engineering long-range and multi-body interactions via global kinetic constraints

 By appropriately choosing the driving parameters, it is possible for targeted matrix elements to vanish, effectively `closing' hopping channels in the bosonic system and suppressing single-qubit transitions in the qubit system.
 To construct a CNOT gate we hence require that

 s.t. the target qubit can flip only if the control qubit is in the state $|{\uparrow}\rangle$.

 We show the matrix elements as a function of $V_1$ in Fig.~\ref{fig:2}(a).
-The Bessel function has multiple roots, such that the conditions in Eq.~\eqref{eq.conditiontwoqubit} can be fulfilled.
+The Bessel function has multiple roots, s.t. the conditions in Eq.~\eqref{eq.conditiontwoqubit} can be fulfilled.
 In practice, it is not necessary that these unwanted channels vanish exactly: a high-fidelity CNOT gate can be implemented in the presence of weak leaking channels, i.e. small but nonzero amplitudes of these rates.
 Fig.~\ref{fig:2} shows the numerical result of the expectation value of $\langle\hat \sigma_1^z\rangle$, starting from two different initial states.
 The initial state $|{\uparrow\uparrow}\rangle$ (blue) evolves while $|{\uparrow\downarrow}\rangle$ (red) remains stationary.
 The CNOT gate is implemented when $|{\uparrow\uparrow}\rangle$ evolves to $|{\downarrow\uparrow}\rangle$.
-While a finite driving frequency $\omega$ induces errors (dashed lines), these can be suppressed by increasing $\omega$.
+While a finite driving frequency $\omega$ induces errors (dashed lines), these can be suppressed by increasing $\omega$, see details in End Matter.

 \textit{Tower structure of the Hilbert space.---} We generalize the discussion to $N$-qubit systems with a global $N$-body interaction,

 where the total magnetization away from site $q$ now determines the spin-flip rate on site $q$.